Total R&D in the Netherlands by sector of performance and source of funds, R&D activity type and type of costs

 Analysis

 Looking at the types of R&D activity, we see that when all sectors are taken together applied research account for 47%.
-Within the sectors, the shares of the different types vary: 42% of the R&D performed by companies concerns experimental development, 49% is applied research and 10% is fundamental research; research institutions mainly perform applied research (43%) and fundamental research (40%) and some applied research (17%).
+A further 30% comes from experimental development and 23% is basic research.
+Within the sectors, the shares of the different types vary: 42% of the R&D performed by companies concerns experimental development, 48% is applied research and 9% is fundamental research; research institutions mainly perform applied research (45%) and fundamental research (37%) and some applied research (18%).
 For the higher education sector, experimental development is included in the other two types of research.
-57% of research is fundamental, 43% is applied.
+56% of research is fundamental, 44% is applied.
+The higher education sector does not spend money on experimental development.

 R&D expenditure in the Netherlands by performing sector and type of costs